 Astonishing Realities of Sanskrit that can Surprise You

 - The oldest texts in Sanskrit (the Vedas) are among the oldest in the world, and are believed to have been orally preserved unchanged for more than 2 millennia at least, despite not having been written down for more than a thousand years.

 - The attention paid to language in Sanskrit (study of grammar, phonetics, etc.) was unprecedented outside until almost the 20th century.
 The modern fields of historical linguistics/comparative linguistics, and ultimately much of the interest in linguistics owes its origin to the excitement at having “discovered” Sanskrit; and big names in linguistics like Chomsky and Kiparsky have acknowledged Pāṇini as an influence.

-- Poetry in Sanskrit is extraordinarily diverse, with over 100 common meters, and books of prosody listing over 600 meters.
+- Poetry in Sanskrit is extraordinarily diverse, with over 100 common meters (metres), and books of prosody listing over 600 meters.
 Its literature includes works of dazzling complexity, including works that tell several stories at once using puns, works that contain words several lines long, brilliant examples of constrained writing, etc.

 - Once learned, it is very easy to internalize.
 Sanskritic culture had a great reluctance towards writing.
 Oral transmission was preferred.
 Even when writing started to appear, it was the least important texts that were set to writing first: accounting work, administrative notices, land grants, followed by literary and scientific works, and the sacred works last of all.
 Sacred works were re-emerged, compiled and written whenever the dharma is in danger.